 “I think the idea of injustice flows in my bloodlines,” says Professor Jackson, who was recognized with the Ed McIsaac Human Rights in Corrections Award, which commemorates the work and dedication of those who have demonstrated a lifelong commitment to improving corrections and protecting the human rights of the incarcerated.

 His 40-year career has spanned the classroom, the penitentiary cell, Parliament, the courtroom and the printed word, with two successful books and national recognition for his contribution to public policy.
+In 2006, Professor Jackson was awarded the Allard Law Alumni Association Alumni Award for Research in recognition of his research achievements that have advanced the Faculty’s reputation as a leading research institution.

 He’s just written a letter to Liberal Leader Michael Ignatieff, with whom he taught at UBC in the 1970s, urging Ignatieff to stand up to the federal government’s attempts to undermine human rights inside prisons.